 This course examines the prospects of integrating Muslim minorities into Western societies.
 Since 9/11 and the bombings in Madrid and London, Islam and Muslims have been perceived as a threat to western values and "universal" ideals.
-This perception - often based on fear rather than reason - has created the impression that Muslims cannot be integrated into western societies and led to the appearance of Islamophobia across Europe.
-The course intends to address the issue of Islamic radicalism and the different ways it affects the perception of Muslim minorities in Europe.
-It explores the different social, political, cultural and economic processes at work in the European countries that are shaping the social interaction between these countries and their Islamic minorities.
+This perception - often based on fear rather than reason - has created the impression that Muslims cannot be integrated into western societies and led to the appearance of Islamophobia across Europe and North America.
+The course intends to examine the different ways political Islam and Islamic radicalism dictate the framing of Islam and Muslims in the West.
+It also explores the different political discourses and counter-discourse that shape the relationship between Muslims in the West and the societies in which they live.
+It looks at the different social, political, cultural and economic processes at work in the globalized world and their impacts on the integration of Muslims in the West.

 Muslim presence across Western Europe and in the United States has increased substantially over the past three decades making Islam the second most important and the most rapidly growing religion in the Western countries.
-The Muslim communities in Europe and America are not going home to Africa, Turkey, Middle East or South East Asia.
+The Muslim communities in Europe and North America are not going home to Africa, Turkey, Middle East or South East Asia.
 They are in Europe and America to stay not as foreigners but as active citizens with the same rights as "native" Europeans and Americans.
 The course analyzes the different ways Western countries accommodate the religious demands of their citizens who happen to be Muslims.
 It examines the principles of religious freedom and the separation of Church and State as they are interpreted and applied to Muslim minorities.
 The course also explores the diversity within Islam in the West by pointing to differences among Muslims along ethnic, national and racial lines that affect their ability to speak with one voice when negotiating with Western States.
 Generational difference is also analyzed to determine how Muslim born European and American differ from their parents with regards to religious practice and the relation to the host societies.